Adams MultiMedia: Adams family

 Mark Adams, CEO, is a third generation media person.
-His grandfather, Cedric Adams, was active in radio, television, and newspapers.
-His father, Stephen Adams, graduated from Stanford Business School in 1962 and owns a company that specializing in advertising and outdoor equipment.
+His grandfather, Cedric Adams, was active in CBS radio, television, and the Minneapolis Star/Tribune.
+His father, Stephen Adams, graduated from Yale and Stanford Business School in 1962 and owned numerous companies that specialized in advertising, publishing, bottling, banking, broadcasting, outdoor advertising, and the largest shareholder of publicly traded Camping World Holdings.

 Media publications

-Adams Publishing Group has three Divisions: East (Nickolas Monico, Divisional President), Central (Jeff Patterson, Divisional President), and West (Nickolas Monico, Divisional President).
+Adams Publishing Group has three Divisions: East (Nickolas Monico, Divisional President), Central (Jeff Patterson, Divisional President), and West (Tim Gruber, Divisional President).
 The newspapers owned by APG in each division are listed below, along with the location of the newspaper and its publication frequency.
 APG also publishes numerous magazines and advertising publications.